Back to: SQL Server Tutorial For Beginners and Professionals

 In the above example, both the select statements of Transaction 2 return the same data.
 This is because the Snapshot Isolation Level in SQL Server returns the last committed data before the transaction began and not the last committed data before the select statement began.

-In the next article, I am going to discuss Deadlocks in SQL Server with examples.
-Here, in this article, I try to explain the Read Committed Snapshot Isolation Level in SQL Server with an example.
-I hope this article will help you with your need.
+In the next article, I will discuss Deadlocks in SQL Server with examples.
+In this article, I try to explain the Read Committed Snapshot Isolation Level in SQL Server with an example.
+I hope this article will help you with your needs.
 I would like to have your feedback.
-Please post your feedback, question, or comments about this article.
+Please post your feedback, questions, or comments about this article.